thunderbird/thunderbird-android/docs/architecture/adr/README.md

 When creating a new ADR, please follow the provided [ADR template file](0000-adr-template.md) and ensure that your document is clear and concise.

+Once you are ready to propose your ADR, you should:

+1. Create an issue in the repository, get consensus from at least one other project contributor.
+2. Make a post on [the mobile-planning list](https://thunderbird.topicbox.com/groups/mobile-planning) to announce your ADR.
+You can use the below template as needed.
+3. Create a pull request in the repository linking the issue.
+4. Make a decision together with mobile module owners, the PR will be merged when accepted.

 ## Directory Structure

 The ADRs will be stored in a directory named `docs/adr`, and each ADR will be a file named `NNNN-title-with-dashes.md`